 - 1. Locate the operations control box on the feed side of the machine. - 2.
 Thread the back gauge rod into the threaded 1" hole in the back of the machine. - 3.
 Install the cross block and actuator rod to the back gauge rod. - Adjust the actuator rod towards the back of the machine and align so that the material being sheared will activate the actuator plunger.
-Adjust the guarding snoot to be clear of the material being sheared. - 5.
-Attach the Auto-Cut tool M12 male control cable to the 4-pin female Auto-Cut port. - 6.
+Adjust the guarding snoot to be clear of the material being sheared. - Attach the Auto-Cut tool M12 male control cable to the 4-pin female Auto-Cut port.
+Assure your M12 connections are seated properly.
+Align M12 male and female fittings so that keyed surfaces align.
+Misalignment of surfaces will prohibit correct operation. - 6.
 Turn machine ON and turn the power selection at the operations control box to Auto-cut.
 The power selection switches power and control from the Ironworker foot-pedal to the Auto-cut tool. - 7.
-With the shear stations clear of tools and debris, test the auto-cut operation by depressing the actuator plunger.
+With the shear stations clear of tools and debris, test the auto-cut operation by pressing the actuator plunger.
 The machine should perform a full cut cycle and return to the neutral position.